goswami-rahul/sudoku-solver/README.md

 CONTRIBUTIONS:
 This is a very basic implementation of sudoku solver.
-An contributions to it to make it more more efficient are appreciated.
+Any contributions to make it more efficient are appreciated.
 Just drop a pull request anytime :)